 ”What you do speaks so loud that I cannot hear what you say,” said Ralph Waldo Emerson in one of my favorite quotations.
 And, nothing is as communicative as the facial expressions and body language of your candidates.
 Whole books have been written interpreting facial expressions and body language.
 The key to listening to their nonverbal communication is whether their facial expressions and body language match the words spoken.

 Facial expressions that fail to match the words spoken can indicate serious discomfort or lying – neither desirable behaviors in a candidate.
 A candidate that never makes eye contact and talks to a spot over your shoulder is uncomfortable and demonstrating a lack of confidence.
 You want to hire an employee whose facial expressions are consistent with and punctuate her words.

 Body language speaks loudly, too.
 Is the candidate leaning back in his seat with his legs crossed at the knee?
 He’s too relaxed for an interview setting.
 Has he taken over your whole desk with his arms and accessories?
 He’s overly aggressive.

 Does he lean back with his hands crossed behind his head?
-This is aggressive interview behavior in the extreme.
+It is aggressive interview behavior in the extreme.
 Don’t expect less aggressive behavior if you hire him.
 If the candidate makes a statement and looks away from you or appears nervous, she’s probably not telling the truth.
 If she stares into your eyes as she tells her story, she may be fabricating.

 If she taps her pen constantly, twists her jewelry at the end of every sentence, strokes her hair every few minutes, she is sending all sorts of messages about her discomfort – with the interview setting or with her skills and abilities in general?
 It’s hard to tell.
 Listen to what they are not saying.